 How to Get to Kannabe Kōgen

 Please refer HERE for the service’s timetable.
-It is in Japanese only so please use the bus stop Japanese name that we specified with each of the attractions below to read.
+It is in Japanese only, so please use the bus stop’s Japanese name that we specified with each of the attractions below to read.

-Kannabekōgen Rest Area or Echi no Michi Kannabe Kōgen is like the base of sightseeing at Kannbabe Kōgen.
+The Roadside Station Kannabe Kōgen, or Echi no Michi Kannabe Kōgen, is the sightseeing capital of Kannbabe Kōgen.

-Of course, you can buy fresh vegetables and souvenirs from the facility, but first, let’s get some sightseeing information and maps from Kannbabe Kōgen Tourism Association (神鍋観光協会), which is just next to the vegetables and souvenirs corner!
+The first stop upon arrival would be to get some sightseeing information and maps from Kannbabe Kōgen Tourism Association (神鍋観光協会), which is just next to the vegetables and souvenirs corner.

-Before you head of to find out what a crater looks like, remember to utilise the toilet facilities here.
-And if your water bottle’s water level is running low, there are also vending machines here.
+Before you head off to find out what a crater looks like, remember to utilize the toilet facilities here.
+And if your water bottle’s water level is running low, there are also vending machines around.

-The association also holds the below guided trekking tours but only in Japanese.
-If you would like to participate in one of them, please contact the association by submitting your request HERE, you can also give them a call as well.
+The association also holds guided trekking tours (see links below) but only in Japanese.
+If you would like to participate in one of these, please contact the association by submitting your request HERE and translating the webpage using Google Chrome’s translation function.
+You can give them a call as well.

-Also, if you want to cycle around the area, you can rent out one of the five power-assisted bikes from the association between 9 am and 5 pm.
+If you want to cycle around the area, rent one of the five power-assisted bikes from the tourism association between 9 am and 4:30 pm.

 - 500 yen for 2 hours